GooTechnologies/learn/tutorials/create/simple-ad/index.md

 ## Embedding the script tag

 As an example we will embed the script tag in a simple HTML web page.
-See the code and result below.
+See the full code and result below.

 {% highlight html %}
 <html>